45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 7. Times Square

-Did you even visit NYC without walking through Times Square?
+Did you even visit New York without walking through Times Square?
 This is easily one of the top things to do in NYC, especially for first-timers, which of course, is also free.

 With huge billboards, the M&M store (yum), the naked cowboy, and street performers, it’s definitely an interesting place to experience, to say the least!
-It is also one of the best free things to do at night in NYC!
+It is also one of the best free Nighttime Activities in the City!

-While most local New Yorkers avoid Times Square, it’s nice to feel the hustle and bustle of the city that never sleeps – especially if this is your first time in NYC.
+While most local New Yorkers avoid Times Square, it’s nice to feel the hustle and bustle of the city that never sleeps – especially if this is your first time visiting.
 Just don’t eat in Times Square.
 The food is usually over-priced, and the quality is not as good.

 NYC Travel Tip: I would recommend heading around here during the day and evening so you can see the city all lit up.